-X Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Common shares (common shares), par value \$1.00 per share Aggregate number of securities to which transaction applies: (3) 45,464,650 common shares (representing all common shares outstanding and not beneficially owned by Parent Guarantor, including any common shares reserved for issuance upon the exercise or payment of warrants, share options, stock appreciation rights or other equity-related securities or awards) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Solely for purposes of calculating the filing fee, the underlying value of the transaction was calculated as the product of (A) 45,464,650 common shares (representing all common shares outstanding and not beneficially owned by Parent Guarantor, including any common shares reserved for issuance upon the exercise or payment of warrants, share options, stock appreciation rights or other equity-related securities or awards) multiplied by (B) \$137.50 Proposed maximum aggregate value of transaction: (5) \$6,251,389,375 Total fee paid: Che which \$726,411.45, determined in accordance with Section 14(g) of the Securities Exchange Act of 1934, as amended, by multiplying0001162 by the proposed maximum aggregate value of the transaction of \$6,251,389,375 paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
+No f ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Chec whic paid previously with preliminary materials.
+Ek box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or Form or Schedule and the date of its filing.
-Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

-(4) Date Filed:
+Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: